j-berg-au/BOUNDLESS/content/Notes.md

 Prophet
 ### Other
-STEAL THINGS FROM DRAGONBACK

 Do guns exist?
 Does just some artisans get them?

 Ranged attacks gain +1 Bane (or +2 Banes) when adjacent to an enemy

-Hit 0HP = Take 1 or 2 Strain
+Hit 0HP = Take 3 Strain
 - Steal from ICON

 Minor Action to maintain effects?